microsoft/hlsl-specs/proposals/NNNN-triangle-object-positions.md

 `ColumnIndex` to read a single `x`, `y`, or `z` component from the specified vertex position for the triangle.

-All of these DXIL operations require Shader Model (Version TBD).
+All of these DXIL operations require Shader Model 6.10.

 `TriangleObjectPosition` may only be called from entry functions of type `anyhit` or `closesthit`.